 A) Due to safety standards, there would have to be a gap between the wallpaper and the actual glass behind the gas cook top.
 This just won't work.

 B) Even if I could place them directly in contact, there is potential for a mould/mildew issue as the wallpaper can't breathe and it can get a little steamy behind that glass.
 So to cut a long story short.
 NO GO.
+So disappointed!

 There is another avenue available to me.
 Many people have plain old colour-backed glass as their splash back, and I am investigating a variation on that.
 I could have the back of the glass painted in a stencil like fashion.
 I don't think this will work with the Osborne & Little wallpaper I had originally chosen as the pattern may be too intricate.
 However, I am considering this Florence Broadhurst classic - Circles & Squares, painted in similar colours to the warm honey tones of the O&L I like.
 Keeping in mind I haven't had this costed by the glass company yet.
 That's next week's hurdle.